-***Please note: due to mudslides in the Big Sur area, camping along Nacimiento-Ferguson road is currently prohibited.
+***Update for 2020: due to significantly increased traffic in the area, camping along some of the most popular forest service roads is currently prohibited.
+Please see this article for more information.
 I’m not sure about other roads in the area, but the general guidelines outlined in the post below apply in most national forests.
-As always, make sure to be respectful of the area and follow directions on any posted signs.***
+Make sure to be respectful of these natural areas, cleanup after yourself and follow directions on any posted signs.
+Additionally, it’s always a good idea to call the local ranger station for current closure.***

 Last weekend, my wife and I experienced the quintessential California roadtrip.
 On Saturday morning we loaded up Mogli, our beloved Subaru, and drove to Big Sur for a weekend of breathtaking views, scenic hikes, and free camping.